martin-vasilev/Eyelink_screen_recorder/README.md

 You will also need to download and install the Eyelink developer API kit: https://www.sr-research.com/support/forum-9.html .
 NOTE: if you use a different python version, you will need to manually copy the pylink files (under the folder "pylink") associated with your version from the SR Research folder).

 The code uses a few python packages.
-To install them, open the Anaconda prompt and type "conda install requirement.txt"
+To install them, open the Anaconda prompt, set your directory to the folder, and type "conda install requirement.txt"

 Execute pygame_experiment.py to start.
 Note that this may open a minimised screen (depending on your OS), so you may need to click it to open it full-screen.